 Relatively speaking, food in Vietnam is cheap, especially if you avoid expensive restaurants which are generally targeted towards tourists.
 One of the cheapest meals you can find is banh mi (a Vietnamese sandwich).
 They are filling, non-fussy, and tasty!
 Another budget food option is to visit a Com Binh Dan – a type of street food establishment with a wide array of dishes.
 For less than 50000 VND, you can have a hearty and authentic lunch.
 Less than $2 will also get you a hot bowl of pho, a cold glass of Vietnamese iced coffee or fresh cut fruit at the market!
 The great thing about eating on a budget in Vietnam is that you don’t sacrifice taste and quality.
 If you’re looking for cheap international eats, the backpackers’ area of Ho Chi Minh City or Hanoi are the best places to go.
 Many small establishments and restaurants cater to the tourist crowd and provide no-fuss basic international meals at a very low price.

 When purchasing bottles of water, try to buy them at small stores or stands.
 Bottles of water at hotels or restaurants can be very expensive.
 Another cheap option to hydrate yourself at a restaurant is to order tra da, or iced tea.
 It’s very refreshing on hot days and usually safe.
 A glass of tea will cost much less than bottled water.
-Although alcohol is very expensive in Vietnam, beer and vodka is quite cheap!
+Although mixed drinks at a five-star establishment are very expensive in Vietnam, beer and vodka are quite cheap!
 Beer costs less than what it would cost in the US or Australia – $0.50USD can buy you a big bottle of beer!
 Even some imported beers are inexpensive.
-As a contrast, wine is incredibly expensive as Vietnam is not known for producing wine.
+As a contrast, wine is somewhat expensive as Vietnam is not known for producing wine.
 Most wines are imported into the country primarily for tourist consumption so the markup is very high.

 It is common knowledge that planes will be more costly than buses and trains but if time is of short supply and if there are many destinations on your travel schedule, planes may be the best option for you.
 Vietnam Airlines is the national airline company and although they have seat sales sometimes, they are not a budget airline.
 That being said, Vietnam Airlines offers huge discounts if you book tickets during the last five days of every month (you don’t have to travel on the last five days, just book them when the discount is offered).
 Alternatively, Air Asia flies to many destinations in Vietnam and is a pocket-friendly airline.
 During busy season to a popular destination, we have found that there is little difference in price between the two airlines.
 In these cases, and if demand for seats is high, booking early can sometimes be beneficial as prices may increase closer to the flight date.